-- Prescriptions filled away from the Health Service 50% reimbursable with Student Health approval only.
+- Prescriptions filled away from the Student Health Service 50% reimbursable.
+Submit receipt for reimbursement.

 Students must report all emergency room visits to Student Health Services the following business day.
 You will be responsible for charges incurred if you fail to comply with this notification requirement.
 Students also will be asked to assist in retrieving reports required from all medical care providers before bills can be processed for payment.

 Fax: (314) 362-0058

 Upon receipt of the appropriate medical records, all payments will be made directly to the providers of service, unless the student submits proof of payment for reimbursement.

 If the student is covered by any other valid and collectible medical insurance, all bills must be submitted to that plan FIRST.
 Student Health Service will accept responsibility for any balances due or deductible amount.

 Student Health Services provides coverage for hospitalizations if certified by Student Health Services.
 Generally, hospitalization should be at Barnes-Jewish Hospital, Barnes-Jewish West County Hospital, and Missouri Baptist Medical Center, or at Saint Louis Children’s Hospital if a covered child.
 Professional care provided during hospitalization by Student Health Services staff, or in the case of a Covered Child, Forest Park Pediatrics, and other physicians within the Student Health Services In-Network and per-approved through Student Health Services will also be covered.